 This is an unusual situation, since there wasn’t just a single comic book adaptation.
 Not only was there a regular drawn version, but there was also a photo version that took screenshots in order to recreate the events of the movie.
 Both comics came out around July 1995 and had different teams working on them.
 The drawn version saw Nel Yomtov in the writer’s chair and Ron Lim handling the pencil work.
 Inking duties would be given to Mark McKenna, Harry Candelario, Jimmy Palmiotti & Mick Gray, while Mike Worley, Paul Becton and George Roussos took care of the colors.
 As for the photo comic, Ralph Macchio served as its writer, while Wayne Green and Steve Bunche were credited with “Production”.
 As for the role of Letterer, that would be handed over to Ed Lazellari, Joe Rosen, Lorina Mapa, Susan Crespi, Caroline Wells, Matt Maley and Kenny Lopez.
 As for how they handle the film’s plot, let’s see how they’re similar and different from each other.

 Both adaptations open with our main group, along with Bulk and Skull, taking part in a charity skydive (known in the movie as the Angel Grove Jump-A-Thon).
-Only the drawn version elaborates on how this whole event will go to financially preserving the observatory.
+Only the drawn version elaborates on how this whole event will go towards financially preserving the observatory.

 After our main six figures manage to hit the bullseye upon their individual landings, they meet up with a young boy named Fred and his father as the kid mentions that Ryan’s Comet is passing by Earth in two days’ time.
 As our teens prepare to go get some lunch, Tommy then wonders where Bulk and Skull went.
 It’s then revealed that they sailed way off course and landed in a construction site.
 Both adaptations then show the crew unearthing an otherworldly egg beneath a strange steel plate.
 The drawn version then has a worker trying to examine it, but he gets blasted by it.

 Both adaptations then have our main group rollerblading towards Ernie’s Juice Bar for lunch before they get contacted and teleport to the Command Center.
 Both have Alpha 5 mentioning how the sensors “have been hit by a cataclysmic surge of evil”, to which Zordon tells them that it’s Ivan Ooze.
 He explains that six millenniums ago, he had a terrifying grasp on the world.
 Specifically, he got rid of the planet’s adult population and then brainwashed the youth into following his evil path.
 The drawn version mentions that Ivan Ooze was lured into a chamber before getting buried underground by his warrior faction known as the Order of the Meledan.
-Both adaptations have him mention that Ivan Ooze’s chamber has been accidentally discovered and that he wants his team to be very careful with returning the fiend to “the depths” before he’s released, due to him being an evil being that’s ‘beyond all imagination”.
+Both adaptations have him mention that Ivan Ooze’s chamber has been accidentally discovered and that he wants his team to be very careful with returning the fiend to “the depths” before he’s released, due to him being an evil being that’s “beyond all imagination”.

 That night over at the construction site, Rita Repulsa, Lord Zedd, Goldar and Mordant teleport in as Zedd mentions that he’s spent two millenniums searching for the otherworldly egg before he opens it up and frees Ivan Ooze.
 He does say “The Ooze Is Back” before asking Lord Zedd how he can repay him, to which Zedd says that he wants Ooze to smite Zordon so that he can “reign supreme”.
 Ivan then says that he looks forward to obliterating the familiar Eltarian before Ooze is left to his own devices and even mentions that he smells an “odious stench” that turns out to be “teenagers”.
 The drawn adaptation then has our main group arrive in civilian form and discover that the egg-shaped HyperLock chamber has been opened before they’re met upon by a security guard, only for him to immediately reveal that he’s Ivan Ooze.
 From there, he sends his henchmen known as Ooze Men after our heroes, forcing them to morph in order to properly fight them.